ianneidel/TokugawaAtlas/README.md

-# Edo Maps
+# Tokugawa Atlas
-Edo Maps is a Vue application that interacts with ArcGIS Online to display an interactive map of Japan during the Edo Period (1603-1868).
+Tokugawa Atlas is a Vue application that interacts with ArcGIS Online to display an interactive map of Japan during the Edo Period (1603-1868).

-## Starting the Image server
+For more information about the project, visit [Yale's Official Page](https://dtl.macmillan.yale.edu/digital-atlas-tokugawa-japan).

+## Setup

+### 1. Image Server
 First, start the image server by going into `img_server/`.

 Install the dependencies with the following command